The Appalachian State University campus is currently operating under normal conditions.

 Visit our Events Planning page for more details and to request Mountaineer Medics at your event!

-- Provides emergency medical support coverage for App State events
+• Provides emergency medical support coverage for App State events and the Boone campus

-Medics operate within the EMT-Basic scope of practice under the medical direction of the Watauga County EMS System, and engage in the following activities during campus events:
+Mountaineer Medics operate within the EMT-Basic scope of practice under the medical direction of the Watauga County EMS System, and engage in the following activities on campus during special events and regular shifts:

-Medics also participate in community outreach and education where they can build connections with the broader community and other local professionals in EMS, fire-rescue and police agencies.
+Mountaineer Medics also have opportunties to participate in community outreach and education events where they can build connections with the broader community and other local professionals in EMS, fire-rescue and police agencies.

-“Mountaineer Medics is a program designed to engage and enrich our students’ experience while also increasing our community’s access to pre-hospital care during large, campus events.
+“Mountaineer Medics is a program designed to enrich our students’ experience while also increasing our campus community’s access to pre-hospital care.
 App State students will have opportunities to make valuable, professional connections with our local public safety partners while they explore public safety and public service roles as part of their education.
-This program is designed to be a practical experience that enhances students’ academic pursuits while also supporting our community’s public safety partnerships.” – Jason Marshburn, Director, Environmental Health, Safety & Emergency Management.
+This program is designed to be practical, and enhance students’ academic pursuits while also supporting our community’s public safety partnerships.” – Jason Marshburn, Director, Environmental Health, Safety & Emergency Management.

 Mountaineer Medics are paid for all work and required training to include the continuing education requirements for EMT credential renewals, CPR/BLS credential renewals and organized practical skills training activities.